 On 1st Apr 1865, Levi sold his land in Liverpool Township and the Schnell family relocated to BeebetownF, a small village along the borders of Medina, Lorain, and Cuyahoga Counties at the intersection of Boston and Marks Roads.
 The Levi owned the property at the northwest corner of this intersection (the northwest corner falls within the jurisdiction of Columbia Township in Lorain County).
 At this time Levi is now primarily listed as a farmer, owning property worth $6400 and personal property worth $1600.20, 21

-It's not clear what happened to the bulk Levi's property in the years following his death, but by the early 1900's a legal notice is in the local paper with a third party serving notice to the living Schnell family claiming rights of ownership to Levi's land (among others).1 I'm not certain how this played out, but I know that at least a portion of the Schnell property along Marks Road remained in the family through the 1940's.
+In the early 1900's a legal notice is in the local paper with a third party serving notice to the living Schnell family claiming rights of ownership to Levi's land (among others).1 I'm not certain how this played out, but I know that part of the Schnell property along Boston Road went to Pheobe & husband Samuel McConaughy and the bulk of the property along Marks Road went to Leonard & remained in the family through the 1940's.
 By the 1950's a large portion of what the family owned was eventually sold off by Levi's grandsons to a developer with intentions to build on the land, but for whatever reason the land still sits mostly undeveloped to this day.H

 Maria "Mary" Richardson, abt 1812 - abt 1851